Skip to content

 Getting Started

-The fastest way to download Biome is to use npm or your preferred package manager.
+The fastest way to download Biome is to use a package manager such as npm.
 This requires Node.js v14.18 or newer.
 The CLI is also available as a standalone executable if you want to use Biome without installing Node.js.

 To install Biome, run the following commands in a directory containing a package.json file.